 We recently added a new member to our family!
 Sadie, our Chesapeake Bay Retriever is nearly 5 months old now and full of energy.
 She loves visiting the neighbors and finding new doggy friends, sometimes without asking.
 But she is super smart, silly a lot of the time, and has just the right amount of attitude that it’s cute still.
 Funny story on how we came to have her, well maybe not funny but typical of what happens when I set my mind on something.
 We were recently at Great Lakes Crossing Outlet Mall’s Bass Pro Shop and if you are not familiar, they allow dogs in their store.
 So we are doing our usual perusing around the store and what catches my eye, you guessed it, a Chessie.

 Fast forward back to our visit to Bass Pro Shop, a breed I had never considered was standing in front of me.
-Definitely not meeting all of my “must haves” but dang it was unique and I do unique!
-By the time we got back home I had researched and found one breeder in Michigan and she just happened to have a litter available.
-Totally ment to be in my mind!
+Definitely not meeting all of my “must-haves” but dang it was unique and I do unique!
+By the time we got back home, I had researched and found one breeder in Michigan and she just happened to have a litter available.
+Totally meant to be in my mind!
 The next day we drove about two hours to meet them and ended up putting a deposit on our Sadie girl that night.